ViliamKovac1223/just-encryptor/README.md

 # Just encryptor
-Just encryptor (jenc) is cli utility that encrypts standard input.
+Just encryptor (jenc) is cli utility that encrypts standard input and files.
 All you need to encrypt and decrypt your data is password. jenc supports pipes as any standard unix utility.